 The best way to see Peterhouse is on one of our Open Days.
 Here you will have the chance to see the College (including inside student accommodation) and to meet with current students and Fellows and speak to members of our admissions team.
 If you can't make it to one of our Open Days, we'd be happy to show you around at another time - please contact the Admissions Office to arrange a visit.

 What A levels do I need?

-Our typical condiitonal offers vary but are either A*AA or A*A*A in the Sciences, potentially including a STEP condition.
+Our typical condiitonal offers vary but are either A*AA or A*A*A, potentially including a STEP condition.
 Details of subject requirements can be found on our course pages.
 If you have a particular query, please contact a member of the admissions team.

 What if I'm not studying A levels?

 We welcome applications from students studying a range of qualifications, including the International Baccalaureate, the Pre-U or international equivalents.
 Information on subject requirements can be found on our course pages and the University website has information on international qualifications.

 How is applying to Cambridge different from other Universities?

 The application process for Cambridge differs in a number of ways.
 Firstly, there is a deadline of the 15th October to apply through UCAS, and you can only apply to one course at either Oxford or Cambridge.
 Secondly, there is an additional application form required for Cambridge - the Supplemental Application Questionnaire (SAQ).
 The SAQ is completed online and asks for more information from you and includes space for an additional personal statement specifically for the Cambridge course you are applying to.
 The deadline for the SAQ is the 22nd October.
 For international applicants, different deadlines and requirements may apply including a form called the Cambridge Online Preliminary Application (COPA).
 The other significant difference is that most applicants in most subjects are invited for an interview.
 These usually take place in December.